GianLorenzetto/GianLorenzetto.github.io-www/_posts/2016-03-10-apidays-2016-highlights.md

 And MS has a complete API reference here [aka.ms/apiref](http://Aka.ms/apiref).

 Oh, and then there's [Project Oxford](https://www.projectoxford.ai) - a bunch of AI based APIs for speech, vision and language.
-Awesom_er_ sauce ;)
+Super awesome sauce ;)

 # Rob Valk (Sixtree) - Scaling the bikeshed with Jason API

+_[No slides link available at time of writing]_

 Provided some nice thoughts on how to think about your API and that's it's a resource graph, not domain graph.
-Trotted out HATEOS again, which is the Worst Acronym Ever (WAE?).
+Trotted out HATEOS (**H**ypertext **A**s **T**he **E**ngine **O**f **S**tate) again, which is the Worst Acronym Ever (WAE?).

 He talked about _bikeshedding_, a term I hadn't heard before, but means spending too much time on trivial issues.
-It comes from [Parkinsons Law of Triviality](https://en.wikipedia.org/wiki/Law_of_triviality) - go read the Examples section (it's pretty funny), but it revolves around a local council debating the colour of a bike shed that was to be built next to nuclear reactor.
+It comes from [Parkinsons Law of Triviality](https://en.wikipedia.org/wiki/Law_of_triviality) - go read the Examples section (it's pretty funny), but it revolves around a local council debating the colour of a bike shed that was to be built next to a nuclear reactor.

-He also mentioned JSON API (which is derived from emberjs I believe?) and that it's best to use a library ([there are plenty available](http://jsonapi.org/implementations/).
+He also mentioned [JSON API](http://jsonapi.org) and that it's best to use a library (and there are [plenty available](http://jsonapi.org/implementations/)).
 One interesting feature is that you can use the _include_ property to force linking to duplicated entities (and this is why you want to use a library to automate the construction of the JSON!)

-JSON API also plays much nicer with dynamic languages, but less so with static languages where the effort to parse the structured JSON back into objects is onerous (hence (again) the use of libs).
+JSON API also plays much nicer with dynamic languages, but less so with static languages where the effort to parse the structured JSON back into objects is onerous (hence (again) the advice to go use a library).

 # Summary